xsf0105/react-ssr/README.md

 $ npm install
 ```

-Then, launch the boilerplate app.
+Then, launch the project app.

 ```bash
 $ npm start